 Essential oils only started to become popular in the United States recently, but they’ve been used in other countries for thousands of years.
 Some studies have shown that various essential oils may have physical, emotional, and psychological healing properties for numerous symptoms or conditions.

 Autism, also known as autism spectrum disorder (ASD), can cause difficulty with communication and issues with social and behavioral development.
 The spectrum includes Asperger’s syndrome and childhood disintegrative disorder.

-According to the Centers for Disease Control and Prevention (CDC), ASD is present in .
-The CDC also notes ASD is four times more common in boys than girls.
-Signs of ASD appear in early childhood.
+According to the Centers for Disease Control and Prevention (CDC), ASD is present in

 The U.S. Food and Drug Administration (FDA) hasn’t approved the use of essential oils to treat autism or any of its symptoms.
 The FDA also doesn’t regulate or monitor essential oils or supplements like they do for drugs.

 Despite this, many alternative medicine practitioners use essential oils to treat various conditions, including the symptoms of autism.